tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 ## Potential improvements

 ## Progress
-*This serves as our "diary" of problems we ran into and our solutions to those*
+*This serves as our "diary" of problems we ran into and our solutions to those.*

 ### Requirement hurdles